hpi-swa-lab/squeak-inbox-talk/docs/exposé.md

   While browsing the code, the user should be able to respond to an existing discussion thread or to create new threads by selecting a code range or definition.

-  At the time of writing a response, the thread should be updated in the draft window of the reply to the entire conversation (see use case "Reply to a conversation").
+  At the time of writing an answer to a thread comment, the reply text in the draft window of the reply message to the entire conversation should be updated (see use case "Reply to a conversation").
   Threads are represented by citing a relevant code range or existing threads in the new reply.
   Analogously, at the time of editing the draft of a reply to the conversation, all discussion threads in the code view should be updated.